-Moist pumpkin fruitcake with lots of dried fruit.
-A rich cake perfect for Christmas, a nice change from a traditional fruitcake.
+Try this moist pumpkin fruitcake with lots of dried fruit.
+This rich cake is perfect for Christmas and a nice change from a traditional fruitcake.

-Sweet and spicy pumpkin fruitcake made with pumpkin puree and dried fruit.
-Glazed with a simple icing and topped with more jewel-like fruit.
+A sweet and spicy pumpkin fruitcake made with pumpkin puree and dried fruit, it is glazed with a simple icing and topped with more jewel-like fruit.
 If you like a good Christmas fruitcake, you will love this pumpkin version as well.

 If you would like to try another fruitcake, try this Non-Alcoholic Christmas Fruitcake.
 Or check out our delicious Last-Minute Mincemeat Cake.

-- I use homemade pumpkin puree, but canned puree is perfectly fine as well; easier to use and, most of all, faster, you will not have to bake the pumpkin yourself.
+Pumpkin puree: I use homemade pumpkin puree (check How to Roast Pumpkin), but canned puree is perfectly fine as well; easier to use and, most of all, faster; you will not have to bake the pumpkin yourself.

-- Simple, dried fruit and not candied fruit.
-You could add some candied fruit to the mixture if you like, but don't make that your main fruit.
+Dried fruit: Simple, dried fruit and not candied fruit.
+You could add some candied fruit to the mixture if you like but don't make that your main fruit.
 A few finely chopped pieces of crystallized pineapple or ginger or some candied cherries are great, but not too many.

 - I had raisins, cranberries, and apricots.

-- You could replace some of the fruit with other dried fruit like prunes, cherries, dates, barberries, mulberries, and so on.
-Whatever you like!
+- You could replace some of the fruit with other dried fruits, such as prunes, cherries, dates, barberries, mulberries, and so on—whatever you like!

 How to make a pumpkin fruitcake?